facebook/docusaurus/docs/en/getting-started.md

 docs-examples-from-docusaurus
 ```

-`examples` will not overwrite any existing files of the same name in your website folder.
+If any of the files created by `yarn run examples` already exists, Docusaurus will not overwrite them.

 The provided example files contain configurations for an example site.